joesturge/lazymc-docker-proxy/README.md

       - lazymc.group=primary
       - lazymc.server.address=primary:25565
       # If using with multiple servers you should specify
-      # which path you have mounted the server volume on
+      # which port you want to this server to be accessible
+      # from on the lazymc-docker-proxy container
       - lazymc.port=25565
       # If using with multiple servers you should specify
       # which path you have mounted the server volume on